MicrosoftDocs/bot-docs/articles/bot-service-resources-faq-azure.md

 # Azure

-## I need to manually create my App Registration.
-How do I create my own App Registration?
+## How do I create my own App Registration?

 Creating your own App Registration will be necessary for situations like the following: